Another year has come and gone and a new one just begun.

 How Should We Think About the Residents of Barbuda, Florida, Mexico, Puerto Rico, St. Croix, St. Maarten, St. Thomas, and Texas?
 How should we feel about them?

-Continue reading Unplugged, Under Water, or Buried – by Yvor Stoakley
+Continue reading Under Water and Downed – by Yvor Stoakley

 Close your eyes.
 Imagine that you are the average white American in the early 21st Century.
 You can visualize yourself as president of your country (or country club).
 You can see yourself as the object of widespread adulation for winning an Oscar or Olympic gold.
 You have no difficulty picturing yourself as a graduate of Stanford or Harvard or Duke, as an inventor, as a diplomat or a thousand and one other achievements.
 But when you focus your mind on your fellow Americans of African or Asian or Native or Latin heritage, what do you imagine then?
 What images spring to mind?

-Continue reading Imagination: Imagine All the People — By Yvor Stoakley
+Continue reading Imagine All the People – By Yvor Stoakley

 A high school classmate of mine recently posted a notice on a Facebook webpage to which we both subscribe about the passing of her younger brother, Peter.
 Peter, as it turned out was a veteran of the U.S. Coast Guard.
 After serving for four years he attended college as a radio broadcast major.
 He graduated as valedictorian of his class and became involved in the administration of his college alma mater for thirty years, many of those years spent in financial services as the bursar.
 His sister and his colleagues noted that he always had a special concern for those who had given service to their country in the armed forces.
 “Peter really felt that it was not just his job or the college’s job,” remarked one of his colleagues in her reflections on his life, “but the job of all of us really, to make sure that veterans are taken care of when they come back.”

 Continue reading By All Means, Ask What You Can Do For Your Country — by Yvor Stoakley